apache/cordova-docs/www/docs/en/3.0.0/guide/platforms/android/webview.md

             android:layout_width="match_parent"
             android:layout_height="match_parent" />

 4. Modify your activity so that it implements the `CordovaInterface`.
 You should implement the included methods.
 You may wish to copy them from `/framework/src/org/apache/cordova/CordovaActivity.java`, or implement them on your own.
-The code fragment below <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>s a basic application that uses the interface.
-Note how the referenced view id matches the `id` attribute specified in the XML fragment <a href="../../../cordova/inappbrowser/inappbrowser.html">show</a>n above:
+The code fragment below shows a basic application that uses the interface.
+Note how the referenced view id matches the `id` attribute specified in the XML fragment shown above:

         public class CordovaViewTestActivity extends Activity implements CordovaInterface {
             CordovaWebView cwv;